 We acquired Legacy Primo on March 2, 2020 in a purchase business combination.
-As discussed in SEC staff interpretive guidance for newly acquired businesses, management has excluded certain elements of the internal control over financial reporting of Legacy Primo from its assessment of internal control over financial reporting and related processes were integrated into the Company's existing systems and internal control over financial reporting and related processes.
-The Legacy Primo controls that were not integrated have been excluded from management's assessment of the effectiveness of internal control over financial vertice over financial reporting as of January 2, 2021.
+As discussed in SEC staff interpretive guidance for newly acquired businesses, management has excluded certain elements of the internal control over financial reporting of Legacy Primo from its assessment of internal control over financial reporting as of January 2, 2021.
+Subsequent to the acquisition, certain elements of Legacy Primo's internal control over financial reporting and related processes were integrated into the Company's existing systems and internal control over financial reporting and related processes.
+The Legacy Primo controls that were not integrated have been excluded from management's assessment of the effectiveness of internal control over financial reporting as of January 2, 2021.
 The excluded elements represent controls over approximately 2% of consolidated assets, less than 1% of consolidated liabilities, 15% of the consolidated revenues and 10% of the consolidated operating expenses of the related consolidated financial statement amounts as of and for the year ended January 2, 2021.